 a.
-New Hires for Executives (PWTD)

-b.
-New Hires for Managers (PWTD)

-c.
-New Hires for Supervisors (PWTD)
+New Hires for Executives (PWTD) Answer N/A b.
+New Hires for Managers (PWTD) Answer N/A c.
+New Hires for Supervisors (PWTD) Answer N/A

-WHS was unable to obtain applicant flow data to perform this analysis.

 Section VI: Plan to Improve Retention of Persons with Disabilities

 To be model employer for persons with disabilities, agencies must have policies and programs in place to retain employees with disabilities.
 In this section, agencies should: (1) analyze workforce separation data to identify barriers retaining employees with disabilities; (2) describe efforts to ensure accessibility of technology and facilities; and (3) provide information on the reasonable accommodation program and workplace assistance services.